asrhou/NATMI/README.md

 ## Required Data and Formats

-To explore cell-to-cell communication NATMI uses: 1) **ligand-receptor interactions** ([precompiled connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) or [user-supplied pairs](#ligand-receptor-interactions-user-supplied-interactions)), (2) [**user-supplied gene/protein abundance data**](#expression-data), and for the single-cell data analysis it requires (3) [**the metafile describing mapping between each cell and a cell-type label**](#cell-labels-metafile-single-cell-analysis-only) across the whole dataset.
+To explore cell-to-cell communication NATMI uses: (1) **ligand-receptor interactions** ([precompiled connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) or [user-supplied pairs](#ligand-receptor-interactions-user-supplied-interactions)), (2) [**user-supplied gene/protein abundance data**](#expression-data), and for the single-cell data analysis it requires (3) [**the metafile describing mapping between each cell and a cell-type label**](#cell-labels-metafile-single-cell-analysis-only) across the whole dataset.
 Detailed requirements are described as follows.

 ### Supported Species and IDs

-By **deafult** NATMI uses [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) human ligand-receptor interactions, but using homologs of interacting pairs from the HomoloGene Database it can support a total of **21 different species** including not only human, but also mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+By **default** NATMI uses [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) human ligand-receptor interactions, but using homologs of interacting pairs from the HomoloGene Database it can support a total of **21 different species** including not only human, but also mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
 All supported species can be listed by running ExtractEdges.py with '-h' argument and then a supported species can be specified by using '--species [species_name]' argument.

 NATMI also uses **official gene symbols** to represent ligands and receptors in all output files.
-For human and mouse, additional gene identifiers **provided in the user-supplied gene/protein abundance data and specified by the argument '--idType'** are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**, which are converted to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
+For human and mouse, additional gene identifiers **provided in the user-supplied gene/protein abundance data and specified by the argument '--idType'** are supported: **[HGNC ID](https://www.genenames.org/), [MGI ID](http://www.informatics.jax.org/mgihome/nomen/index.shtml), [Entrez gene ID](https://www.ncbi.nlm.nih.gov/gene), [Ensembl gene ID](https://www.ensembl.org/), [UniProt ID](https://www.uniprot.org/)**, which are converted to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.

 For **user-supplied interactions**, NATMI can, in principle, work with **any species** and **any IDs** [(as described)](#ligand-receptor-interactions-user-supplied-interactions).

 ### Ligand-Receptor Interactions (connectomeDB2020)

-In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
+In 2015, we published a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
-In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
-By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020 and for other than human supported species, it uses their homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary literature support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
+By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020 and for other than human supported species, it uses their homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/).

 **Note:** Since some of the reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always check the literature to verify if a given edge is valid for other analyzed species.